-Fareston is a prescription drug approved by the Food and Drug Administration (FDA) in 1997 to delay the progression of metastatic, estrogen receptor-positive breast cancer in postmenopausal women.
-Fareston was developed from Tamoxifen to provide the same benefits with fewer side effects.
+Fareston is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to delay the progression of metastatic, estrogen receptor-positive breast cancer in postmenopausal women.
+Fareston was developed from tamoxifen to provide the same benefits with fewer side effects.
 It may also be prescribed in cases where it is not known whether or not the breast cancer is estrogen receptor-positive.
-Fareston is also known by its drug name, Toremifene.
+Fareston is also known by its drug name, toremifene.

 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
 Fareston is a member of a class of drugs called selective estrogen receptor modulators, or SERM, that provide hormone therapy to treat or help prevent receptor-positive breast cancer.
 Fareston is believed to work by reducing the effect of estrogen in estrogen receptor-positive breast cancers.